mattmakai/fullstackpython.com/source/content/pages/servers.rst

 Server Monitoring
 -----------------
-There are several important resources to monitor the server level of a web
+There are several important resources to monitor on the server level of a web stack.
+Technically some of these cross into the operating system level (next section) but they are listed here:
-stack:

 1. Server uptime
 2. CPU utilization